 Hosta is thought of mainly as a foliage plant, but some types can also provide an option for a flowering ground cover; thus the old name "plantain lily."
 Hosta plantaginea even bears fragrant flowers.
-Still, hosta does not win any prizes for its flowers: It is the leaves of hosta that people really love, coming as they do in a number of colors and sizes.
+Still, hosta does not win any prizes for its flowers; it is the leaves of hosta that people really love, coming as they do in a number of colors and sizes.
 As an added bonus, some, but not all, types of hosta like shade.Continue to 4 of 20 below.

 Candytuft: Brilliant White